hyperledger/fabric/docs/source/discovery-overview.rst

 the needed information dynamically and present it to the SDK in a consumable manner.

+Starting with v2.4, the :doc:`Fabric Gateway <gateway>` interacts with service discovery in order to determine which peers are required to endorse a transaction, and which orderer nodes to send the transaction to.
+Consequently, client applications written using the new gateway SDKs do not interact directly with service discovery at all.

 How service discovery works in Fabric
 -------------------------------------